whitecolor/node-easyxml/README.md

 ## License

-This project is licensed under the MIT license.
+This project is licensed under a Dual BSD/GPL license.